Teach Edge

 Quick Summary

-• •Most tools are one-script-at-a-time; Teach Edge is designed for class-level assessment workflows.
+Teach Edge is designed for class-level assessment workflows.

-Summary: AI marking can be helpful, but most tools still rely on a copy-paste workflow: paste one script in, get feedback out, paste it back into whatever platform you use.
-At class scale, the admin around the AI becomes the workload.
-Teach Edge was built to solve a different problem: a complete assessment and feedback workflow, designed for UK secondary teachers.
+AI marking can be helpful, but most tools still rely on a copy-and-paste workflow.
+Paste one script in, get feedback out, paste it back into whatever platform you use.

 AI is increasingly used to support teachers with marking and feedback.
 Many tools now offer AI-generated comments or indicative marks for individual pieces of student work.